jackylearn/shopping/README.md

 ### Frontend

+Host frontend assets with [nginx](http://nginx.org/en/docs/) web server, which also serves as reverse proxy to backend.

 Frontend is built with [React](https://reactjs.org/), which provides convenient component-based structure to construct user interface.

 [React-Redux](https://react-redux.js.org/) provides an organized way to manage my React state, preventing to suffer from scattered state.